 - allow the treated area to dry for 15 minutes after application.

 - avoid washing and touching the treated area, or participating in activities that cause excessive sweating, for 6 hours after treatment.
-Following this time, patients may wash the area with a mild soap.
+Following this time, patients may wash the area with a mild soap and water.

 - keep out of the reach of children.